Skip to main content

 Passing Observables to Subviews

-ObservableObjects can be passed as props to subviews, allowing for shared state and coordinated updates across components.
+ObservableObjects can be passed as props to subviews for shared, reactive state.

 ObservableSubView({